Sen314/vrchill-api/README.md

 JSON object:

 - `results`: Array of Object
-	- `vrcurl`: (integer) index of VRCUrl that will redirect to the youtube url
+	- `vrcurl`: (integer) index of VRCUrl that will redirect to the youtube url, or serve JSON with captions if used with string loader.
 	- `live`: (boolean) whether it's a live stream
 	- `title`: (string) i.e. `"Nyan Cat!
 [Official]"`
 	- `id`: (string) YouTube video id i.e. `"2yJgwwDcgV8"`